 - Explain the extent and implications of child abuse and neglect.

-- Evaluate how the history of child abuse and neglect has shaped current policy.
+- Evaluate how the history of child abuse and neglect has shaped current policy and legal responses

-- Distinguish between the characteristics associated with the various types of child abuse and neglect.
+- Identify characteristics associated with the main types of child abuse and neglect.

-Explore the international interventions issues relating to child labor, slavery, and child prostitution.
+- Summarize issues relating to child pornography and child prostitution.